Gospelmairo/Alpha-Vantage-Finance-ELT-Pipeline/README.md

-Data Pipeline and Analysis Documentation
+# Data Pipeline and Analysis Documentation

-Overview
+## Project Overview
 Welcome to the Vintage Stock Data project, where we seamlessly blend data orchestration with insightful analysis.
 This documentation provides a comprehensive guide to both the data pipeline orchestrated by Apache Airflow and the data modeling performed using dbt (data build tool).

 Data Pipeline with Airflow